SenpaiSharp/River-City-Girls-Mods/README.md

 # River-City-Girls-Mods
-Mods for River City Girls on PC
+Source mods for River City Girls 1 & 2 on PC
+Made by me or ported to credit where appropariate.